By Dan Bodine

 P&Z chairman was calling the meeting to order; visitors comment section, first on the agenda, began as I sat down, seems like.

-“About this editorial…” was the first thing I heard.
+“About this editorial…” was the first thing I heard, a newspaper being waved over his head.
 “I’m one of those hysterical ones!”

 And it continued.
 One blistering comment right after another.
 8-10?